Can You Mix Red And White Wine? What Does It Taste Like?

 Wine is good for your blood

-Nothing falser.
 Perhaps you’ve heard it dozens of times, especially when red wine is involved.
 But in truth, wine does nothing good for your blood.
-Despite of the many health benefits of wine, when it comes to blood, the drink is majorly responsible for causing anemia.
+Despite the many potential health benefits of wine, when it comes to blood, the drink is majorly responsible for causing anemia.

 For this reason, the recommendation is to consume it in moderation: if we talk about 125ml glasses, you should drink no more than two-three per day if you’re a man and no more than one-two if you’re a woman, preferably during meals.